github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

        Host {% ifversion ghes or ghae %}HOSTNAME{% else %}github.com{% endif %}
          IgnoreUnknown UseKeychain
        ```

+     - For MacOS Ventura 13, the above `~/.ssh/config` changes do not work.
+Passphrases are still needed when trying to push to github remotes.
+The following command needs to be added to the `.zshrc` file:

+       ```
+       ssh-add --apple-load-keychain -q
+       ```
      {% endnote %}

 1. Add your SSH private key to the ssh-agent and store your passphrase in the keychain. {% data reusables.ssh.add-ssh-key-to-ssh-agent %}